Description

 PEG-MGF Research

-Murine studies suggest that exposure to MGF in the muscles may decrease proinflammatory hormone production, reduce oxidative stress, and protect muscle cells.[7]
-Scientists observe that “Although MGF overexpression did not obviously affect muscle regeneration outcomes, the findings are novel and provide insights on the physiological roles of MGF in muscle regeneration.”
-Researchers Sun et al. also suggested that MGF may regulate muscle inflammation and are also helped by the recruitment of neutrophils and macrophages to injury sites.[7]
+Murine studies suggest that exposure to MGF in the muscles may decrease pro-inflammatory hormone production, reduce oxidative stress, and protect muscle cells.[1]
+The scientists reveal that “Although MGF overexpression did not obviously affect muscle regeneration outcomes, the findings are novel and provide insights on the physiological roles of MGF in muscle regeneration.”
+Researchers Sun et al. also suggested that muscle inflammation may be regulated by MGF, as well as the recruitment of neutrophils and macrophages to injury sites.
 The research mentioned above is based on prior reports of induction of IGF-1Ea and IGF-1Eb (both closely related to MGF) by muscle injury.
-This function suggests that PEG-MGF may produce impacts similar to IGF-1.
-This may lead to improved muscle repair, enhanced fat metabolism, and overall increases in lean body mass.
+This function suggests that PEG-MGF may produce impacts similar to IGF-1, possibly leading to improved muscle repair, enhanced fat metabolism, and overall increases in lean body mass.
+A research experiment in MGF reported an increase mean muscle fiber size in exercising mice by about 25%, according to study findings.
+Researchers Goldspink and Jakeman considered it a concerning limitation as the peptide might require direct exposure into every muscle to possibly mitigate hypertrophy.[2]

 PEG-MGF and Heart Muscle